Understanding Crohn’s disease

 - Blood tests: These tests can provide your gastroenterologist with information that will help assess your overall condition

-Examinations: These exams help your gastroenterologist see inside your body to determine whether you have CD.
+Examinations: These exams help your gastroenterologist see inside your body to determine whether you have Crohn’s.
 Different types of tests include:

-- Barium enema: This test helps gastroenterologists examine the colon and rectum
+- Barium enema: This test helps gastroenterologists examine the colon and the rectum

 - Upper GI and small bowel follow-through: In this test, X-rays help doctors examine the esophagus, stomach, duodenum, and small intestine